+Teaching Assistant: TBD

-Teaching Assistant: Serena Mendizabal, Master's Student Department of Geography and Environment Office Hours: (via Zoom) Monday 10:30 - 12:30 or by appointment.
+Department of Geography and Environment

+Office Hours: (via Zoom/In-person) TBD.

 Contact Info: smendiza@uwo.ca

-Course Description: An interdisciplinary survey of Indigenous historical and contemporary issues in Canada, from academic and community perspectives, including key terminology, overview of Indigenous knowledges and worldviews, languages and cultures, and international experiences of Indigenous peoples.
-Students will be introduced to Elders, Indigenous researchers, and community experts.
+Course Description: An interdisciplinary survey of Indigenous historical and contemporary events in Canada, from academic and community perspectives, including key terminology, overview of Indigenous knowledges and worldviews, languages and cultures, and international experiences of Indigenous peoples.
+Students will be introduced to Elders, Indigenous researchers, and community experts (Covid permitting).